davepinch/pinchy.cc/content/topics/people/k/kilmar-abrego-garcia/timeline/2025-04-15/snippet-reactions-2-1.md

 ---
-title: "timeline of Kilmar Abrego Garcia on 2025-04-15 (Wikipedia) ✂️: >-
+title: "timeline of Kilmar Abrego Garcia on 2025-04-15 (Wikipedia)" ✂️: >-
   On April 15 [of 2025], Jennifer Vasquez Sura, Abrego Garcia's wife, pleaded for the return of her husband outside of the Maryland courthouse that was holding a status hearing on his case
 citation: >-